OzzyD1/web-api-labs/README.md

-# Web App Dev 2: Web API Labs
+# Web App Assignment 2

-Practical labs for the WAD2 module
+## Extending the react movies app with our own API

+-   Integrated static APIs